 What is a private branch exchange (PBX)?

-A private branch exchange is a telephone system within an enterprise that switches calls between users on local lines, while enabling all users to share a certain number of external phone lines.
-In contrast to a public switched telephone network (PSTN), the main purpose of a PBX is to save the cost of requiring a line for each user to the telephone company's central office.
+A private branch exchange (PBX) is a telephone system within an enterprise that switches calls between users on local lines, while enabling all users to share a certain number of external phone lines.
+In contrast to a public switched telephone network, the main purpose of a PBX is to save the cost of requiring a line for each user to the telephone company's central office.

-Used as a business telephone system or private telephone network, a PBX is owned and operated by the enterprise rather than the telephone company -- the telephone company of which may be considered a supplier or service provider, however.
-Private branch exchanges used analog technology originally.
-Today, PBXs use digital technology -- digital signals are converted to analog for outside calls on the local loop using plain old telephone service (POTS).
+Used as a business telephone system or private telephone network, a PBX is owned and operated by the enterprise rather than the telephone company.
+However, the telephone company may be considered a supplier or service provider.
+Originally, private branch exchanges used analog technology.
+Today, PBXs use digital technology -- digital signals are converted to analog for outside calls on the local loop using Plain Old Telephone Service.
 Nonetheless, PBXs can include network switching systems that accommodate analog phones into the enterprise's digital PBX system.

 How does a PBX work?